DevendraVasantKatuke/interview/Songs.md

 	-	We Can Hurt Together
 	-	Alive
 	-	Snowman
+-	Simple Minds
+	-	Don't you (Forget about me)
 -   Sinéad O'Connor
     -   Nothing Compares 2 U
     -   The Wolf Is Getting Married